 Windes has extensive experience in structure planning with respect to corporations, S elections, partnerships and limited liability companies (LLC’s).
 We can help with setting up a new business, evaluating target acquisitions for growth, or preparing for a liquidity event.
 Our team will invest the time with you up front to understand your long-term goals and evaluate the proper structure for your business.

 A purchase price allocation (PPA) has important implications for financial reporting and tax purposes.
-Many times, because of the tax implications, buyer and seller have different motives in determining the purchase price allocation.
+Many times, because of the tax implications, buyers and sellers have different motives in determining the purchase price allocation.
 Our team will guide you through understanding the financial and tax implications of the purchase price allocation, provide analysis of the PPA, resulting in maximized financial reporting outcomes among available GAAP options and increased tax benefits for the company.
 We will work with you to ensure the PPA is accurate and intangibles are properly identified.
-We will help you navigate negotiations up front with the buyer/seller setting you up for a successful and smooth transition post close.
+We will help you navigate negotiations upfront with the buyer/seller setting you up for a successful and smooth transition post-close.
 Whether on the buy or sell side, our focus will be towards maximizing potential return on the sale or your new investment through the tax attributes.

-Our assurance and advisory team can work with you to update Quality of Earnings reports for additional periods as well as assist with net working capital and purchase price adjustments.
-On the buy side, we can also help with integration, employee benefit programs and accounting needs that arise post close including financial statement consolidation, target accounting assistance, and balance sheet presentation.
-Our tax team can assist with earnout calculations and tax filings, deadlines and payments.
+Our assurance and advisory team can work with you to update the Quality of Earnings reports for additional periods as well as assist with networking capital and purchase price adjustments.
+On the buy-side, we can also help with integration, employee benefit programs, and accounting needs that arise post-close including financial statement consolidation, target accounting assistance, and balance sheet presentation.
+Our tax team can assist with earnout calculations and tax filings, deadlines, and payments.
 We will work with the buyers and sellers throughout the due diligence process to avoid any conflicts.
-In addition, our team is also able to assist with post close disputes that may arise.
+In addition, our team is also able to assist with post-close disputes that may arise.

 Windes M&A Benefits